hmc-cs111-fall2015/piconot/evaluation.md

 function to be called.
 We would have preferred to use a colon, but that can't be a function name in Scala.

+We decided to make the next state optional and default to staying in the same state.
+This was inspired by other people's designs.

 ## On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?
 3